 The vestibular system also tells us where we are in relation to the ground, giving us a confidence that if we jump, swing, or somersault, we know we will hit the ground on our way down.
 This knowledge is called “gravitational security,”and with this basic sense of stability, children develop emotional security.

 A child with dysfunctional vestibular processing, who does not possess “gravitational security,” tends to be inflexible, fearful and controlling due to the fact that he lacks control over the world around him and how he moves through it.
 This child often suffers from social problems as well, as he feels vulnerable to unpredictable situations caused by those around him.

 Our approach at North Shore Pediatric Therapy

-At North Shore Pediatric Therapy, we treat juvenile vestibular dysfunction with occupational therapy.
+At North Shore Pediatric Therapy, we treat poor vestibular processing with occupational therapy.
 Treatment strategies include bombarding the sensory systems with a variety of intense sensory input through the use of swings, obstacle courses, trampolines, therapy balls, auditory and visual activities that incorporate movement.

 Client Reviews (16)

 I completed my first FWII placement at NSPT in Bucktown.
 I had such a fantastic learning experience that truly helped me to grow my skills and experience.
 The staff at Bucktown was extremely welcoming and happy to teach, answer questions and allow me to observe outside my discipline to make this an even more well-rounded experience.
 The orientation/mentor program is great for students and makes heading into FW a much easier transition that sets you up for success.
 I had a great working relationship with my clinical instructor who helped me develop my treatment planning, documentation and intervention skills as well as teaching me a great deal about being a practicing OT in general!
 Overall, I couldn’t ask for anything more from a FWII experience!